AlexLipp/crustal-comp/README.md

 The Sedimentary Geochemistry and Paleoenvironments Project sedimentary major-element data is given in `SGP_final.csv`.
 Data from [Lipp et al. 2020](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019GC008758) is given in `sedimentary_rocks_PCA_paper.csv`.

-References for SGP data are given in `filenamehere.csv`.
+References for SGP data are given in `SGP_references.csv`.
 See [`github.com/alexLipp/weathering-and-provenance`](github.com/alexLipp/weathering-and-provenance) for references for data from Lipp et al. 2020.

 ### Output Data